-Life as a Diagnostic Medical Sonographer Technologist
+Life as a Diagnostic Medical Sonographer Technologist: Job Prospects

 An important factor related to pursuing a career is related to the types of jobs available, along with the salary expected for positions in the field.
-The U.S. Bureau of Labor Statistics (BLS) reports that Diagnostic Medical Sonographer Technologists can expect a mean annual wage of $67,314 and $81,535, as of October 2018.
-Accordingly, U.S. News rates this career in their 100 Best Jobs feature — and it is awarded the 26th spot.
+The U.S. Bureau of Labor Statistics (BLS) reports that Diagnostic Medical Sonographer Technologists can expect mean annual wages of $67,314 and $81,535, as of October 2018.
+Accordingly, U.S. News rates this career in their 100 Best Jobs feature — and it was awarded the 26th spot.
 It is obvious that this career path is a positive step to take.
 Additionally, the BLS informs that the expected job growth from 2012-2022 is set to increase by approximately 44%, which is considered much faster than the average for all jobs.
 Pair this information with the price and time it takes to complete an associate’s education, and students are likely to have a great return on their investment.

 Full-time sonographers typically work about 40 hours a week.
 However, some may be on call in the evening and weekend hours.
 Just like doctors on call, you must be ready to report to work on short notice.
-Their work is often conducted in a low-lit examination room which is better for visualization of the images they need to obtain; on occasion, they may perform the procedure at a patient’s’ bedside.
+Their work is often conducted in a low-lit examination room which is better for visualization of the images they need to obtain; on occasion, they may perform the procedure at a patient’s bedside.

 Are There Male Sonographers?

 Part of being a sonographer might be affected by your gender.
 Males interested in becoming sonographers might not know that 85-90% of sonographers are women.
-Just as with gynecologists, this can present a challenge for men when they realize some female patients prefer a female sonographer for breast, abdominal and pelvic ultrasounds.
+Just as with gynecologists, this can present a challenge for men when they realize some female patients prefer female sonographer for breast, abdominal and pelvic ultrasounds.
 Conversely, male patients might feel the same way, preferring a male sonographer for scrotal and pelvic ultrasound procedures.
 Religious reasons aside, the gender of sonographers is becoming a much more infrequent concern among patients.
 Gender is also less of a concern in sonography specialties that involve areas of the body like stomach and back where modesty is not a big issue.

-Steps Toward a Career
+Sonographer Education Steps Toward a Career:

 While obtaining a degree is the first step for many students hoping to enter the workforce, this is often not the only step aspiring professionals must take.
 In order to become a professional diagnostic medical sonographer, students must complete an exam to obtain certification.
 Students enrolling in FNU’s program will be pleased to know that it was designed to help prepare students to pass the national certification exam.
 That means that, upon graduating from this program, students should have enough knowledge and understanding readily available to complete the exam—and, hopefully, pass it!
 That means that the courses offered through the FNU program are tailored to cover specific details needed to successfully participate in this exam while providing the associate or bachelor’s degree required.
 Passing the exam opens doors of opportunity for the student, as this is the foundation for a prospective professional’s career!